kenjura/system8/docs/character/classes/witch.md

 # Vitae

-Vitae is the life energy that Thaumaturgists manipulate to fuel their magic.
+Vitae is the life energy that witchs manipulate to fuel their magic.
 It is drawn from various sources, depending on the type of Thaumaturgy being practiced.
 Each school of Thaumaturgy has a cantrip which can be used to gain Vitae.

 You have zero Vitae by default, and must gain it through your powers.
 You can spend Vitae to fuel more powerful effects, or to enhance your spells.

-Your maximum Vitae is equal to your Thaumaturgist rank + your spellcasting ability modifier.
+Your maximum Vitae is equal to your witch rank + your spellcasting ability modifier.